eds2024/eds2024.github.io/_pages/registration.md

 Application timeline

 - April 2: Applications are now open!
 Register <a href="https://eds2024.dakini-pco.com/registration-76.php">here</a>

+  (Please note that only ELLIS students/postdocs or students that have been conditionally accepted into the ELLIS PhD Program can apply for this round)

 - May 3: Applications close

 - May 22: Acceptance emails are sent to eligible applicants (with payment instructions) + second round of applications opens

+  (Please apply during this round if you are a non-ELLIS participant)

 - June 5: Second round closes